riskportal/network-tutorial/docs/4_statistics.md

-# Statistical Tests for Annotation Significance
+# Summary of Statistical Methods

 RISK implements multiple statistical methods to assess overrepresentation of functional terms in network neighborhoods.
 Each method has strengths depending on dataset size, structure, and precision requirements.